unjs/pkg-types/README.md

 import type { TSConfig, PackageJSON, GitConfig } from "pkg-types";
 ```

-You can also use define utils for type support for using in plain `.js` files and auto-complete in IDE.
+You can also use define utils for type support when using in plain `.js` files and auto-complete in IDE.

 ```js
 import type { definePackageJSON } from 'pkg-types'